Associate Professor of Otolaryngology and

-Adjunct Assistant Professor of Neurobiology and Anatomy and Ophthalmology/Visual Sciences
+Adjunct Associate Professor of Neurobiology and Anatomy and Ophthalmology/Visual Sciences

 B.S.
 Michigan State University

 Michael Deans' Lab Page

 Michael Deans' PubMed Literature Search

 Developmental Neurobiology, Hearing and Balance, Planar Cell Polarity, Axon Guidance

 The goal of my laboratory is to understand cellular and molecular mechanisms that guide the development and function of the auditory and vestibular sensory organs of the inner ear.
 Although my primary appointment is in a clinical department, my laboratory is embedded in the Department of Neurobiology & Anatomy and located in BPRB.
 As a result, my lab members are deeply integrated within the Neuroscience and BPRB research communities.

 Our research is focused on the development of the inner ear because a number of fundamental issues in developmental biology may be directly assayed using this system.
 Foremost are questions of Planar Cell Polarity.
 For example, how does a cell distinguish its left side from its right and turn to face the correct direction?
 Making this distinction is of paramount importance for inner ear sensory receptors because these cells detect sound and motion through the mechanical deflection of a polarized bundle of stereocilia.
 Mice with misoriented stereociliary bundles have measurable hearing loss and compromised vestibular function.